Bando: Myanmar Thaing Federation

 Myanmar Thaing Federation was formed in 1966.
-The secretary was the late U Chit Than follower of U Pye Thein.
+The secretary was the late U Chit Than, a follower of U Pye Thein.
 Before Myanmar Independence U Chit Than formed Youth Thaing Group on 12 January 1946 under the umbrella of All Burma Youth League (former All Asia Youth League) headed by the Minister Bagan U Ba Gyan.
 In commemoration of Myanmar Independence in January 1948.

 All Thaing masters held the All Burma Thaing Fighting Competition at Nay Thu Yain theater, Kandawgyi lake.
 U Khin Maung the pupil of U Chit Than stood first in single sword competition, stood first in quarter staff competition, and stood second in duel swords competition.
-Mya Thein follower of U Chit Than is headed Youth Thaing and he became the Patron of Myanmar Thaing Federation.
+Mya Thein, a follower of U Chit Than, headed Youth Thaing and became the Patron of Myanmar Thaing Federation.
 He was awarded Social Prominence First Class by the government in 2008 for promotion of Myanmar Thaing worldwide.
 Thaing Gold Badge was awarded by MTF.

 There are two traditional styles of Thaing that survive in Myanmar.
 They are the Karen School of Seven Arts and Mon School of Nine Arts.